BIOSCI 349 : Biomedical Microbiology

 - Discuss and compare prevention and treatment of disease caused by bacteria, parasites and viruses (Capability 1, 2 and 4)

 - Articulate and discuss the pathogenecity of selected organisms (Capability 1 and 4)

 - Describe and explain how infectious diseases emerge and are transmitted (Capability 1 and 4)

-- Demonstrate understanding of basic molecular and cellular biology relevant to infection by bacteria, parasites and viruses.
+- Understand and explain basic molecular and cellular biology relevant to infection by bacteria, parasites and viruses.
 (Capability 1 and 2)